 REMOTE ORAL ADVOCACY PROGRAMME (ROAP)

 Please meet the ROAP Steering Committee members.
-From left to right, and top to bottom, we are fortunate to have: Ian Clemmence, Vyapak Desai, Philip Dunham, Andrew Flower, Sandra González, Andrés Jana, Colin Johnson, Swee Yen Koh, Sofia Martins, Reza Mohtashami QC, Małgorzata Surdek, Angeline Welsh.
+From left to right, and top to bottom, we are fortunate to have: Kate Brown de Vejar, Alex Bevan, Nadia Darwazeh, Vyapak Desai, Philip Dunham, Andrew Flower, Sandra González, James Hosking, Andrés Jana, Colin Johnson, Swee Yen Koh SC, Sofia Martins, Reza Mohtashami QC, Małgorzata Surdek, Anthony Theau Laurent, and Angeline Welsh KC.
 Their short bios are set out below.

 Vyapak Desai heads the International Dispute Resolution and Investigation Practice at the multi-skilled, research and strategy driven international law firm, Nishith Desai Associates.
 A senior attorney with the firm, Vyapak specializes in bringing in the highest level of analytical and innovative input in cross border, complex contentious matters, corporate/regulatory investigations while also leading the Corporate and Securities practice in the past at the firm.